Schools in lockdown in the north west as police probe ‘malicious emails’

 “The police are dealing with the situation and are very happy with the measures that we have in place.”

-Police said they received reports on Tuesday morning of an email that had been sent to a number of schools in Chester and Ellesmere Port.

-The communication made threats to pupils and staff, Cheshire Constabulary added.
-The force has now launched an investigation and officers have been visiting schools to provide reassurance.
+Police were notified of the email on Tuesday morning.
+The content of the communication made threats to pupils and staff, Cheshire Constabulary added.

+Both forces have now launched an investigation and officers have been visiting schools to provide reassurance.
+It is not currently clear how many other schools have been sent the email or the exact contents of the communication.

+The threats come just a day after schools in Hull were put in lockdown after emails that contained a “threat to child safety”.

-Detective Chief Inspector Justin Hancock said: “We would like to reassure parents that this is believed to be malicious and we are doing everything we can to locate the person responsible for these emails.”
+Detective Chief Inspector Justin Hancock of Chester Constabulary said: “We would like to reassure parents that this is believed to be malicious and we are doing everything we can to locate the person responsible for these emails.”

+Chief Inspector Chris Boyd of GMP’s City of Manchester Division, said: “We take reports of this nature very seriously and whilst we have not advised any schools to close, our officers will nevertheless be stepping up their high-visibility presence around schools at the end of the day today to provide reassurance to them and the wider public.”